KC Man Pleads Guilty to Armed Bank Robbery

-KANSAS CITY, Mo. – Beth Phillips, United States Attorney for the Western District of Missouri, announced that a Kansas City, Mo., man pleaded guilty in federal court today to his role in the armed robbery of a Parkville, Mo., bank.
+KANSAS CITY, Mo. – Tammy Dickinson, United States Attorney for the Western District of Missouri, announced that a Kansas City, Mo., man pleaded guilty in federal court today to the armed robbery of Bank of America nearly seven years ago.

 Marlon Jaye Larry, 40, of Kansas City, pleaded guilty before U.S. District Judge Dean Whipple to the charges contained in a Feb.
 4, 2008, federal indictment.
 Larry was a fugitive from justice until his arrest in Pennsylvania in March 2013.

 By pleading guilty today, Larry admitted that he used a handgun to steal $38,938 from Bank of America, 10731 State Line Rd., Kansas City, on June 27, 2007.
 Larry, wearing a disguise, entered Bank of America just after 8 a.m. that day.
 According to court records, Larry ran up to the bank manager as he approached the outside front door of the bank.
 The manager tried to push Larry away, but Larry struck him in the head with a handgun.
 Larry then told the employees inside the bank to get on the floor and said, "You better not hit any alarms or I'll kill you all."